 Living at Home or Living Abroad

 It's the last week of term at my old school, Bangkok Patana.
 Although it is overseas I feel like I'm living at home in Thailand, yet to my family in the UK, I am living abroad.
 My teacher friends are frantically busy getting ready for the holidays; be it packing for school improvements, organising end of term assemblies or planning final lessons - it is full on.
 I remember that buzz only too well and just a teeny bit of me misses it, but, to be honest, not too much.
 It is hard to think that it is nearly a whole academic year since I left my role as Head of Libraries.
 Since then I've spent a good chunk of time back in Broughton, Lincolnshire hanging out with my oldies and living the life of a retired 50 something, let's pretend I'm cool, Porsche driver!
 What with blogging and reading and writing and swimming, I really don't have time to go to work any more!
 I spend my time now reflecting on living at home or living abroad!
+I've also enjoyed spending time reading this useful guide on how to cope with depressions and other mental health issues when returning home from abroad.

 Where is Home and Where is Abroad?